 The problems started last summer, when LeBron’s top teammate – Kyrie Irving – requested a trade.
 The Cavaliers dealt him for Isaiah Thomas and Jae Crowder, and when those two didn’t work, flipped them to get George Hill, Rodney Hood, Larry Nance Jr. and Jordan Clarkson.
 Though Cleveland also netted the No. 8 pick in that string of transactions (and relinquished its own first-rounder), that selection isn’t helping this postseason.

 Even the bright spots are blemished.
 Kevin Love is a star, but he has never neared his Minnesota-level contributions with the Cavs, and he’s not getting any younger.
 Plus, he’s still dealing with a concussion.
 Kyle Korver is a fine one-way player in a two-way sport.
 Jeff Green is finally providing surplus value – now that he’s earning a minimum salary.
 Jose Calderon has soared past expectations for someone who looked washed-up last year.
-Cedi Osman plays with a lot of energy but is deployed.
+Cedi Osman plays with a lot of energy but is rarely deployed.

 The other Cavaliers will have their moments, but so, so, so much falls on LeBron.